jhayer/baargin/paper/paper.md

 needs to be analysed by various bioinformatics methods and tools for reconstructing the genomes and therefore identify their specific features and the genetic determinants of the AMR.
-For automating the bioinformatics analysis of multiple strains, we have developed a NextFlow [@DITommaso:2017] workflow called *baargin* (Bacterial Assembly and Antimicrobial Resistance Genes detection In NextFlow) [https://github.com/jhayer/baargin](https://github.com/jhayer/baargin).
+For automating the bioinformatics analysis of multiple strains, we have developed a Nextflow [@DITommaso:2017] workflow called *baargin* (Bacterial Assembly and Antimicrobial Resistance Genes detection In Nextflow) [https://github.com/jhayer/baargin](https://github.com/jhayer/baargin).
 It enables to conduct sequencing reads quality control, genome assembly and annotation, Multi-Locus Sequence Typing and plasmid identification, as well as antimicrobial resistance determinants detection, and pangenome analysis.
-The use of NextFlow, a workflow management system, makes our workflow portable, flexible, and able to conduct reproducible analyses.
+The use of Nextflow, a workflow management system, makes our workflow portable, flexible, and able to conduct reproducible analyses.